 Understanding Foreign Trade Regulations in Shipping: How eHub Can Help Your Ecommerce Business

-In today’s globalized economy, ecommerce businesses need to be aware of the Foreign Trade Regulations (FTR) that apply to international shipping.
+In today’s globalized economy, e-commerce businesses must be aware of the Foreign Trade Regulations (FTR) that apply to international shipping.
 FTR is a set of rules and regulations established by the United States government that aims to monitor and control the export of goods from the U.S. to other countries.

-While it is now faster and easier than ever before to transport products to almost any location across the globe, certain requirements must still be met along the journey.
+While it is now faster and easier than ever before to transport products to almost any location across the globe, specific requirements must still be met along the journey.

 What are Foreign Trade Regulations?